JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Application Security/README.md

 ##### ⚡ Dynamic Application Security Testing (DAST)
 - Tests running applications by simulating real‑world attacks to uncover runtime vulnerabilities.
 - Example: Using DAST tools integrated with AWS environments to detect SQL injection or XSS vulnerabilities in a staging web app before release.

+### Applicaton Security Framework
+🔄 AWS DevSecOps for Application Security
+- Integrates security into every stage of the software lifecycle (plan → code → build → test → release → deploy → operate → monitor).
+- Ensures that applications are secure by design, continuously tested, and monitored in production.
+- Core practices include shift‑left security, automated compliance checks, immutable infrastructure, runtime protection, and continuous monitoring.
+- Example: A fintech company uses CodeBuild for SAST scans, Amazon Inspector for container vulnerability checks, AWS WAF for runtime protection, and GuardDuty for anomaly detection.
+If GuardDuty flags suspicious API calls, a Lambda function automatically quarantines the compromised resource.